Oak Class Catch Up!

 We are the first class after Reception so play is still very much at the heart of what we do.
 As we progress through the year we will be moving towards a more formal style of learning in preparation for our transition to Willow Class and beyond.
-On a day to day basis we enjoy working as a whole class, then in small groups and sometimes individually with the teacher or teaching assistant.
+On a day to day basis we enjoy working as a whole class, small groups and sometimes individually with the teacher or teaching assistant.

-We enjoy P.E twice a week on a Wednesday and a Friday morning.
+We enjoy P.E twice a week on a Wednesday and Thursday.
 It is helpful to have their PE kit in school every day, but especially on our PE days.
 Tracksuit bottoms are essential in winter as we will be going outside for one of our lessons each week.
 In order to help your child become more independent with their changing it would be great if you could try to let them dress themselves at home if possible!
 This year we will be enjoying a well-rounded curriculum of Dance, Gymnastics, Ball Skills, Athletics and Games.